berkerpeksag/notes/python/tco.md

 55
 ```

-Everything seems fine.
-But if I try to compute the 1000th member of the
+Everything seems fine until we try to compute the 1000th member of the
-Fibonacci sequence I find the following:
+Fibonacci sequence:

 ```py
 >>> fib(1000)